Set di strumenti

 ToMethodPayload_<Tool>(in <ToolArgs>) (<MethodPayload>, error)ToToolReturn_<Tool>(in <MethodResult>) (<ToolReturn>, error)

-Transforms are emitted under gen/<service>/agents/<agent>/specs/<toolset>/transforms.go and use Goa’s GoTransform to safely map fields.
+Transforms are emitted under the toolset owner package (for example gen/<service>/toolsets/<toolset>/transforms.go) and use Goa’s GoTransform to safely map fields.
 If a transform isn’t emitted, write an explicit mapper in the executor.

 Tool Identity